amsully/OMSCS_Course_Selector/README.md

 # OMSCS_Course_Selector

+[CAUTION] A new developer has taken ownership of omscentral.com.
+API's may have been changed resulting in needed modifications of this code.

 Not sure which class to take?
 Allow this script to do the thinking for you!

 ![alt text](https://github.com/amsully/OMSCS_Course_Selector/blob/master/omscs_selector.gif "Selector use case")